iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

 this case library.

-Again as vendors and creators it's up to you how to best utilize this block of text, but it should contain soumehow the name of your library that this sound belongs to, or the show it was designed or recorded for.
+Again as vendors and creators it's up to you how to best utilize this block of text, but it should contain somwehow the name of your library that this sound belongs to, or the show it was designed or recorded for.
 Again we'd encourage some sort of abbreviation if your library name is very long.

 OPTIONAL BLOCKS
 ---------------

-There are three optional blocks of information also available in the fiename to satisfgy specifci instances.
-They are defined as UserCategory, VendorCategory, and USerData.
+There are three optional blocks of information also available in the filename to satisfy specific instances.
+They are defined as ``UserCategory``, ``VendorCategory``, and ``UserData``.

-A breakdown of all blcoks in a UCS full filename is as follows:
+A breakdown of all blocks in a UCS full filename is as follows:

 ::

-  CatID(-UserCategory)_(VendorCategory-)FXName_CreatorID_SourceIC_UserData
+  CatID(-UserCategory)_(VendorCategory-)FXName_CreatorID_SourceID_UserData

 ``UserCategory``